red-axe/am-editor/docs/plugin/tutorials.md

 ### `hotkey`

-Plug-in hot key binding, optional.
+Plugin hotkey binding, optional.

 This returns the key combination characters that need to be matched, such as mod+b.
-If the match is successful, the plug-in will be executed.
-You can also bring the parameters required for the plug-in execution.
+If the match is successful, the plugin will be executed.
+You can also bring the parameters required for the plugin execution.
 Multiple parameters are returned in the form of an array {key:"mod+b",args:[ ]}

 `mod` means the `ctrl` key under windows, and the `command` (⌘) key under mac